tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 For more information, please see [Custom Capture and Rendering](https://intl.cloud.tencent.com/document/product/647/35123/35158).

->?You can set `timestamp` in `frame` to `0`, so that the SDK will set the timestamp by itself.
+>You can set `timestamp` in `frame` to `0`, so that the SDK will set the timestamp by itself.
 However, please "evenly" set the calling interval of `sendCustomAudioData`; otherwise, the audio will be unstable.